-The purpose of external moderation is to ensure that the standard of marking is the same for each centre and to ensure that internal standardisation has taken place.
+The purpose of external moderation is to ensure that the standard of marking is the same for each centre and across different assessors within a centre.

 There are two annual moderation windows, December/January and May/June; the first moderation window for this qualification is December/January 2023.